willvincent/laravel-rateable/README.md

 composer require willvincent/laravel-rateable
 ```

+As with most Laravel packages, if you're using Laravel 5.5 or later, the package will be auto-discovered ([learn more if this is new to you](https://medium.com/@taylorotwell/package-auto-discovery-in-laravel-5-5-ea9e3ab20518)).

-As with most Laravel packages you'll need to register the Rateable *service provider*.
+If you're using a version of Laravel before 5.5, you'll need to register the Rateable *service provider*.
 In your `config/app.php` add `'willvincent\Rateable\RateableServiceProvider'` to the end of the `$providers` array.

 ````php
 'providers' => [